rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 The JSON Template also supports a special syntax for generating Arrays or Objects of data, by iterating over either the Node or Step context values.

-For example, if you capture data using the "Key Value Data" Log filter on a command or script executed multiple Nodes, you will have a value for each node that executed.
+For example, data captured using the "Key Value Data" Log filter on a command or script executed multiple Nodes will have a value for each node that executed.

-You can copy that data as an Array or JSON Object (keyed by Node name) into the output document.
+This data can be copied as an Array or JSON Object (keyed by Node name) into the output document.

-You can also select values based on a Regular expression filter of Node Name, or from specific Steps if you have multiple data sets from different steps.
+A Regular expression filter of Node Name can also be used, or specific Steps selected.

 ### Inputs